 |3 blankets||0 blankets||Ok.
 I need to recall the number of units and indicate them again for each product|

-|10 pillows||0 pillows||↓|
+|Ten pillows||0 pillows||↓|

 |20 duvet covers||0 duvet covers||It’s difficult because I haven’t made notes and don’t remember|

-|5 kid’s clothes units||0 kid’s clothes units||↓|
+|Five kid’s clothes units||0 kid’s clothes units||↓|

-|8 bottom sheets||0 bottom sheets||What a poor design and usability… I’ve wasted so much time.
+|Eight bottom sheets||0 bottom sheets||What a poor design and usability… I’ve wasted so much time.
 Why don’t they fix the cart?|

-|2 mattresses||0 mattresses||↓|
+|Two mattresses||0 mattresses||↓|

 |N products||0 units of N products||Enough.
-I’ll go to another store and buy there|
+I’ll go to another store and buy it there.|

-Even if the shopping cart autosave works smoothly, make sure your support team always calls customers back to confirm the order.
-Sometimes they mistakenly click on the Buy button several times, don’t check the cart, and order the wrong number of products.
+Even if the shopping cart autosave works smoothly, your support team always calls customers back to confirm the order.
+Sometimes they mistakenly click the Buy button several times, don’t check the cart, and order the wrong number of products.
 It’s also one of the bad usability examples that undermine customer loyalty.